syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/internationalization.md

 {% endhighlight %}
 {% endtabs %}

-2. Once the `CLDR-Data` installed create a folder `cldr-data` inside the `wwwroot` folder.
+2.Once the `CLDR-Data` installed create a folder `cldr-data` inside the `wwwroot` folder.
 Then create the folder directory like shown below in the structure inside the `wwwroot` folder.

     * `wwwroot\cldr-data\supplemental`
     * `wwwroot\cldr-data\main`

-3. The files named as below are required to setup the specific culture to the Schedule component.
+3.The files named as below are required to setup the specific culture to the Schedule control.

     * numberingSystems.json
     * ca-gregorian.json